daisygunn/my-contact-book/README.md

 # My Contact Book
---
+---

 [Live application can be found here](https://my-contact-book-dgunn.herokuapp.com/)

-This is a command-line-interface application designed to allow the user to access their contacts book, retrieve specific contact information, edit/delete exisiting contacts & add new contact information.
+This is a command-line-interface application designed for a user to access their contacts book, retrieve specific contact information, edit/delete exisiting contacts & add new contact information.
 This project has been designed for educational purposes and uses the Code Insitutues mock terminal to run.

 ## UX
 To begin planning this project I started first with UX, designing the logic of the programme based upon the user stories.
-As this is a command-line application there is no design featured as HTML & CSS have not been used.
+As this is a command-line application there is no design featured as HTML & CSS have not been used; however I made the decision to use the Colored module so that I could add colour to some of the statements printed to the terminal.
+I chose to do this to provide visual ques for some of the messages, for example a green background for a *Save Complete* message.

 ### Strategy
 User Stories: